aurelia/aurelia/packages/__tests__/integration/test-plan.md

   Captures the reference to DOM elements, CE, and CE VMs.

 #### Observers
-- `array-observer`: Observer for mutation in array?
+- `array-observer`: Observer for mutation in array
 - `collection-length-observer`: Observer for array length
 - `collection-size-observer`: Observer for set or map size
 - `computed-observer`: Observer for computed properties
-- `map-observer`: Observer for mutation in Map?
+- `map-observer`: Observer for mutation in Map
 - `proxy-observer`: Observer for the mutation of object property value when proxy strategy is used (TODO: have a CE for testing that utilizes proxy strategy)
 - `self-observer`: utilized for `@bindable`s with change handler
-- `set-observer`: Observer for mutation in Set?
+- `set-observer`: Observer for mutation in Set
 - `setter-observer`: Observer for the mutation of object property value when getter-setter strategy is used (default strategy, therefore no special CE will be required)

 #### Binding behaviors